Home

 Application process

-• Students fill out a basic application that includes writing a personal statement about why they want to participate in HYP.
+1. The HYP application—Students complete a HYP application that requests basic information and includes writing a personal statement about why they want to participate in HYP.

-• Students require one reference from a nonrelative (teacher, guidance counselor, coach, boss, etc.) who can recommend them for HYP.
+2. The Reference form—Students are required to have one reference from a nonrelative (teacher, guidance counselor, coach, boss, etc.) who can recommend them for HYP.
+References will fill out a form for you.
+Be sure they know:

 Program Fees

-• This option is available to both local students and for those who join us from regions outside Halifax.
+• This option is available for both local students and for those who join us from regions outside Halifax.

-• The fee includes accommodation, all meals (including Formal Meal), academic activities and materials, field trips and extracurricular evening events.
+• This fee includes accommodation, all meals (including Formal Meal), academic activities and materials, field trips and extracurricular evening events.

-• Day students much arrange their own transportation to and from campus daily.
+• Day students must arrange their own transportation to and from campus daily.

 Bursaries for financial need are available.
 Please contact us at hyp@ukings.ca for more information.